What is Day Trading?

 Day Trading Risks

 Day trading can be quite risky, so it is important to do some research before you start buying stocks and/or deciding on the market you wish to invest in.
 The first thing you should do is study the market.
-Even if you understand the basics of the stock market, it is important to have a good understanding of the different factors that influence the market.
-Studying these factors can guide you to make the most educated decisions.
+Even if you understand the basics of the stock market, it is important to understand the various factors that influence it.

+Studying these factors can help you make the most informed decisions.
 Many traders choose to study one specific industry and focus on those market factors when trading.
 Once you have learned the market, you need to decide what strategy you want to use.
 There are a few of the most popular strategies above.
-Of course, there are many other methods you could use along with market knowledge and trading history, to develop a well defined trading plan.
+Of course, there are many other methods you could use, along with market knowledge and trading history, to develop a well-defined trading plan.

 Canada Day Trading Process

-Now that we have discussed knowledge and strategy, it is time to start experimenting.
-It is recommended to start low and figure out your footing before investing a ton of money into day trading.
-0% commission apps such as Wealthsimple can be a great way to start.
-You can see the stock trends, invest small amounts of money, and study the trends in real-time.
 This low-risk practice will allow you to practice different strategies and figure out which one works the best for you.
 Then you can start figuring out how these investments can affect your taxes.
 Talk to someone who specializes in this area.
-This will help to avoid a hefty tax bill at the end of the year and how to claim trading on your taxes.
+This will help you avoid a hefty tax bill at the end of the year and claim trading income on your taxes.

 Who Is Considered A Day Trader in Canada?